ezzatron/php-error-handler/error-handler-meta.md

 #### 2.1.3.
 Adoption of exception-throwing error handlers

-As PHP 5 matured, developers began to explore using error handlers that used thrown [ErrorException] instances to replace traditional error handling strategies.
+As PHP 5 matured, developers began to explore using error handlers that utilized thrown [ErrorException] instances to replace traditional error handling strategies.
 This approach proved successful and popular over time, and is the typical approach found in today's major frameworks.